Nordicism: Germany

 This argument derived from earlier eugenicist and Social Darwinist ideas.
 According to the authors, the Nordic race arose in the ice age, from:

 quite a small group which, under stress of rapidly changing conditions (climate, beasts of the chase) was exposed to exceptionally rigorous selection and was persistently inbred, thus acquiring the peculiar characteristics which persist today as the exclusive heritage of the Nordic race ...
 Philological, archaeological and anthropological researches combine to indicate that the primal home of the Indo-Germanic [i.e. Aryan] languages must have been in Northern Europe.

 They went on to argue that "the original Indo-Germanic civilisation" was carried by Nordic migrants to India, and that the physiognomies of upper-caste Indians "disclose a Nordic origin".

 By this time, Germany was well-accustomed to theories of race and racial superiority due to the long-standing influence of the Völkisch movement, with its philosophy that Germans constituted a unique people, or Volk, linked by common blood.
 While Volkism was popular mainly among Germany's lower classes and offered a romanticised version of ethnic nationalism, Nordicism attracted German anthropologists and eugenicists.

 Hans F. K. Günther, one of Fischer's students, first defined "Nordic thought" in his programmatic book Der Nordische Gedanke unter den Deutschen (1927).
-He became the most influential German in this field; his Short Ethnology of the German People (1929) was very widely circulated.
+Günther became the pre-eminent German in this field;

+his Short Ethnology of the German People (1929, an abbreviated popularisation of his of 1922) was promoted widely by the Nazi education system.

 In his Rassenkunde des deutschen Volkes (Race-Lore of the German Volk), published 1922, Günther identified five principal European races instead of three, adding the East Baltic race and Dinaric race to Ripley's categories.
 He used the term "Ostic" instead of "Alpine".
 He focused on the races' supposedly distinct mental attributes.

 Günther criticised the Völkish idea, stating that the Germans were not racially unified, but were actually one of the most racially diverse peoples in Europe.
 Despite this, many Völkists who merged Völkism and Nordicism, most notably the Nazis, embraced Günther's ideas.